lsst-sqre/sqr-058/index.rst

    **This technote is not yet published.**

-   Initial design for the EFD schema in the consolidated database, and stream processing tasks required to transform the raw telemetry data into the version published to the Science Platform users.
+   Initial design for the EFD Transformation Service and stream processing tasks required to transform the raw EFD telemetry data into a format published into the Consolidated Database to the Science Platform science users.

 Introduction